rlzh/notes-vault/General Notes/Machine Learning.md

 		- The split reduces entropy by less than some $\epsilon$
 		- The tree reaches some maximum depth $d$
 	- The algorithm doesn't guarantee an optimal solution (decisions to split on each iteration is local)
-	- Most widely used formulation of DT learning algorithm is called **C4.5**
+	- Most widely used formulation of DT learning algorithm is called **C4.5**, which is an extension on ID3
 ## Gini Impurity
 - Score to evaluate if all training instances it applies to belong to same class (how well this decision boundary separates classes).
 0 is best = only 1 class under this branch
     - Gini score = 1 - sum{ ratio of class instance among training instances in this node }^2